sylxforce-dev/SovereignKernel/docs/CUDA_RUNNERS.md

 **f) Telemetry reports `spec_hits`** — the final performance line includes a "Speculative Free Tokens" count, i.e. how many tokens were generated "for free" via an accepted draft match rather than a full sequential decode step.

-**Status: work in progress.** Code comments in this file are marked `// [T4 EXPERIMENT]` and `// --- TAASTATUD: ... ---` ("RESTORED: ..."), indicating pieces of functionality (prefill-latency timing, the 20-token telemetry window, the final report) were rebuilt after being lost or broken at some point — this file has not settled the way `_wmma.cu` has.
-Whether n-gram speculative decoding gives a real net speedup depends heavily on how repetitive the output is — code and structured text will hit drafts far more often than free-form conversational text, so the win is workload-dependent and hasn't been benchmarked yet.
+**Status: actively iterated on.** Code comments in this file are marked `// [T4 EXPERIMENT]` and `// --- TAASTATUD: ... ---` ("RESTORED: ..."), indicating pieces of functionality (prefill-latency timing, the 20-token telemetry window, the final report) were rebuilt after being lost or broken earlier in development — an early version of this batched-speculative approach regressed sharply (down to ~90 tok/s) before the current implementation.
+The current build measures around ~220 tok/s, closer to the `_wmma.cu` gold-standard range (240–260 tok/s) than the early regression.
+Whether n-gram speculative decoding gives a real net speedup depends heavily on how repetitive the output is — code and structured text will hit drafts far more often than free-form conversational text — so the win is workload-dependent, and the current ~220 tok/s figure is not yet confirmed across repeated runs.

 ---